 How Will I Control Pain After Surgery?

-Some mild discomfort is common, but extreme pain is not.
-If your pain relief isn’t keeping you comfortable, contact us.
+Some mild discomfort is common, but extreme pain is not because anesthesia in plastic surgery works is like a painkiller If your pain relief isn’t keeping you comfortable, contact us.
 Your recovery experience shouldn’t be overly painful.

 How Long Will it Take for My Anesthesia to Kick In?

 Patients often wonder how long they will need to wait in order for their sedation to take effect.
 It can differ from patient to patient, but as a general rule, most patients who receive general anesthesia are out within 30 seconds or so.